dleandro/device-api/README.md

 24 - Thinking about wether or not we should have integration tests for the database integration 25 - Missing unit tests on domain validation or at least integration 26 - Make sure every package.json command works
+27 - Domain errors should be sent from the domain only that could be changed

 Design decisions log: